dizzweb-GmbH/dizzbase/README.md

       \i node_modules/dizzbase/sql/testdata.sql
    This will also take care of creating the publication and slot a per below.

-   Create a publication for your database - the publication must be named pgoutput_dizzbase_pub:
+   Create a publication for your database - the publication must be named pgoutput_dizzbase_pub.
+   Then (in that order) create a replication slot for your database - the repliation slot must be named dizzbase_slot:
+      ```
-      - CREATE PUBLICATION pgoutput_dizzbase_pub FOR ALL TABLES; -- CREATE PUBLICATION NEED TO BE BEFORE SLOT CREATION
+      CREATE PUBLICATION pgoutput_dizzbase_pub FOR ALL TABLES; -- CREATE PUBLICATION NEED TO BE BEFORE SLOT CREATION

-   In create replication slot for your database - the repliation slot must be named dizzbase_slot:
-      - SELECT * FROM pg_create_logical_replication_slot('dizzbase_slot', 'pgoutput');
+      SELECT * FROM pg_create_logical_replication_slot('dizzbase_slot', 'pgoutput');
+      ```

 ## Starting the backend server from your index.js file